dourish/secnd/README.md

 standard models for the interfunctioning of interpreter and compiler, the operation of IMMEDIATE words, and so on.

+FORTH was an abbreviation of "fourth", limited by the conventions of the filesystem on which it was written.
+"SECND" is an abbreviation of "second" as an homage.

 v01 is a very first, minimal implementation with a text interpreter and just a few words.